-The complete SWAP Assessment report for the City of Greensboro may be viewed on the Web at: www.ncwater.org/pws/swap.
-Please note that because SWAP results and reports are periodically updated by the PWS Section, the results available on this web site may differ from the results that were available at the time this CCR was prepared.
-To obtain a printed copy of this report, please mail a written request to: Source Water Assessment Program - Report Request, 1634 Mail Service Center, Raleigh NC 27699-1634, or email the request to swap@ncdenr.gov.
+The complete SWAP assessment report for the City of Greensboro may be viewed on the web at: www.ncwater. org/.
+Please note that because SWAP results and reports are periodically updated by the PWS Section, the results available on this website may differ from the results that were available at the time this CCR was prepared.
+To obtain a printed copy of this report, please mail a written request to: Source Water Assessment Program - Report Request, 1634 Mail Service Center, Raleigh NC 27699-1634.
 Please indicate your system name (City of Greensboro), PWS ID (02-41-010), and provide your name, mailing address and phone number.
 If you have any questions about the SWAP report please contact the Source Water Assessment staff by phone at 919-707-9098.
 It is important to understand that a susceptibility rating of "higher" does not imply poor water quality, only the system's potential to become contaminated by PCS's in the assessment area.